JesperBruun/GCD_project/CodeBook.md

 The tidy dataset is obtained by processing a raw dataset that can be found at this web adress: https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip

 The tidy dataset contains a header descriping the content of the columns.
-Then following rows contain means of selected features fetched from the raw data as descrioped in the README.md file.
+Then following rows contain means of selected features fetched from the raw data as descriped in the README.md file.
 Each row represents one subject doing one of 6 activities.
 There are 30 subjects and 180 rows of data bedcause all subjects did all activities.

 All features are normalized and bounded with [-1,1].